ADGEfficiency/data-science-south/content/blog/hypermodern-python-2025.md

 )
 ```

-We can now validate data using this schema, which will check data types. along with our checks on the `sales` and the `region` columns:
+We can now validate data using this schema:

 ```python
 data = pl.DataFrame({